 Everyone who knows my mom knows that she’s perpetually late because she’s incapable of going from point A to Z. Instead, she stops at points B through Y in between.
 Even if her final destination is point B, she’ll still visit points C-Z if they’re mildly interesting before looping back to B. Sights that fall into this “mildly interesting” category are everything from natural wonders and man-made landmarks to bookstores and yard sales.

-Traditionally, pilgrims from across Europe began the journey from their own doorstep, converging to create a handful of main routes to one of two final destinations which remain in use to this day.
+Traditionally, pilgrims from across Europe began the journey from their own doorstep, converging along a handful of main routes to one of two final destinations.
+They still remain in use to this day.

 For most travelers, the journey ends at the Cathedral of Santiago de Compostela in Galicia, a region in the northwestern corner of Spain.
 Many believe that this is the final resting place of the remains of Saint James the Great, one of Jesus’s twelve apostles.